ros2/ros2_embedded_nuttx/misc/buildroot/configs/README.txt

    You should try your package manager for whatever Linux version you are using first.
 The header files are normally included in versions of the packages that have "-devel" in the package name.
+So you need mpfr-devl and gmp-devel (and maybe mpc-devl).

 2. CD to the correct directory.